 So, enjoy, experience, and live the moment to the fullest without worrying about your pictures!

-Have you kayaked on any of the bio bays?
+Have you kayaked on any of the bioluminescent bays in Puerto Rico?
 How was your experience?

 LET ME HELP YOU TRAVEL MORE BY GETTING ADDITIONAL TIPS AND INSPIRATION VIA THE MONTHLY NEWSLETTER.

 Plus, receive a short e-book with 15 Beginner Tips and Tricks to Start Travel Hacking!!